ecampana/borrow-my-style/README.md

 ## Learning Curve

 In the plot below, the negative log loss is shown as a function of training sample size.
-The training score curve consistently lies below the cross-validation score curve.
+We notice that no sample size optimizes the training score curve since it never peaks or plateaus.
 This indicates that having more data will enhance the model performance.
 As the company continues to rent or sell more inventory, garment lenders will receive more accurate predictions of how frequently their apparels will be rented.

 <div style="text-align:center">
 <img src ="images/learning curve logistic regression.png" width="459" height="348" />